lukasnee/fibration/README.md

 Unreleased, still very much work in progress.

 # Development Enviroment

-Linux.
-Developed on Raspberry Pi4 (Raspbian OS) remotely using VSCode "Remote Development" extension from Windows PC.
-Pretty weird but flexible setup IMO.
+Started and mostly continued on Raspberry Pi4 (Raspbian OS) remotely using VSCode "Remote - WSL" extension (ms-vscode-remote.remote-wsl) from Windows PC.
+Yes, that is a pretty weird setup.

+## Windows
+Windows WSL (Ubuntu enviroment on Windows) can be used to build the project.
+Unfortunately flashing/debugging target device is not possible because WSL does not support USB.

+## Linux

+Development works best on linux enviroment.

-# Dependencies
+## Dependencies
-`sudo apt install gcc-arm-none-eabi cmake cmake`
+`gcc-arm-none-eabi cmake cmake stlink-tools`

+> TBD: building natively on Windows (minGW/Cygwin)

 # License
 - software GNU GPL-3.0